Frederic Growse: Career

-Having joined the Indian Civil Service in 1860, Growse went to India in either 1860 or 1864.
-He was posted to the North-Western Provinces, one of the regions of British India, where at first he studied Indian literature and languages.
+Having joined the Indian Civil Service on 10 August 1860, Growse arrived in India on 17 November 1860.
+The following year he was posted to the North-Western Provinces, one of the regions of British India.
+There, he studied Indian literature and languages.
 In 1868, he was a district assistant in Mainpuri (western UP) and in the 1870s he was appointed district collector at Mathura, the birth place of Krishna.
 There he built the Catholic Church of the Sacred Heart, paying for a third of its cost.
 Its design was based on John Ruskin's principles of architecture, and it was built using local craftsmanship, but was unfinished at the time of his transfer out of the district.
 He also founded the Government Museum there in 1874.

+Bulandshahr

-He was subsequently district magistrate and collector at Bulandshahr where he lived at Collector's House from 1876 to 1884.
+In November 1877 Growse was appointed district magistrate and deputy collector at Bulandshahr and in 1878 made Bulandshahr's Magistrate and Collector.
+There he lived at Collector's House until 1884.
 By that time he was a fellow of Calcutta University.
+In 1878 he commissioned Mainpuri craftsmen to produce reredos for a Catholic church in Suffolk.
+At the time, Elizabeth King, the wife of Robert Moss King, district collector of Meerut, visited Growse in Bulandshahr and noted some detail of the reredos production in her memoirs, The Diary of a Civilian's Wife in India 1877-1882.

-In 1878 he commissioned Mainpuri craftsmen to produce reredos for a Catholic Church in Suffolk.
-At Bulandshahr between 1878 and 1884 he caused a number of buildings to be constructed using native designs and craftsmen which he saw as more in keeping with his "Gothic principles" than the utilitarian colonial buildings preferred by the Public Works Department (PWD).
+At Bulandshahr between 1878 and 1884 Growse caused a number of buildings to be constructed using native designs and craftsmen which he saw as more in keeping with his "Gothic principles" than the utilitarian colonial buildings preferred by the Public Works Department (PWD).
+In 1979 he received the CIE.
 According to Gavin Stamp, Growse so irritated the PWD that they had him moved to another district.
 In May 1884, at a meeting of the Royal Society of Arts, Purdon Clarke, keeper of Indian art at the South Kensington museum, was one of the first to commend the work of Growse in Bulandshahr, crediting particularly his efforts on the Bulandshahr Chowk.
 He encouraged and assisted in the construction of the Bathing Ghat, Garden Gate and the Town Hall.
 He was one of a few self-professed historians who held the view that Indian architecture was produced through patronage, and achieved by trust rather than written contracts.
+His work was praised by John Lockwood Kipling in The Journal of Indian Art (1884).

+Later

-Growse was district magistrate and collector at Fatehpur, Uttar Pradesh, from 1885 to 1886 where he produced a supplement to the Fatehpur Gazetteer paying particular attention to architecture and archaeology which had been largely ignored by the author of the original gazetteer in 1884 who Growse thought had probably not visited any of the places about which he had written, relying instead on native informants who were not equipped to comment on such matters.
+Growse was district magistrate and collector at Fatehpur, Uttar Pradesh, from 1885 to 1886 where he produced a supplement to the Fatehpur Gazetteer, paying particular attention to architecture and archaeology which had been largely ignored by the author of the original gazetteer in 1884 who Growse thought had probably not visited any of the places about which he had written, relying instead on native informants who were not equipped to comment on such matters.

 He donated a collection of Indian pottery to the British Museum in 1882.